Angela Seo

-Hyunhye Seo, professionally known as Angela Seo, is an American singer-songwriter, multi-instrumentalist and vocalist best known for her role in American experimental band Xiu Xiu.
+Hyunhye Seo, professionally known as Angela Seo, is a South Korean and American singer-songwriter, multi-instrumentalist and vocalist best known for her role in American experimental band Xiu Xiu.

 Seo has contributed to every Xiu Xiu studio project since 2006's The Air Force, for which she contributed lyrics.
 She formally joined the band in 2009, and contributed to their next album, 2010's Dear God, I Hate Myself.

 Seo has also played in the bands Deal$ and XXL (Xiu Xiu Larsen) and played on songs by Holy Hum and Blind Cave Salamander.

 Personal life

-Seo grew up in Southern California's San Fernando Valley, in the same neighborhood as Xiu Xiu frontperson and lead vocalist Jamie Stewart.
+Seo was born in Busan, South Korea and moved to the United States at the age of 8, where she grew up in Southern California's San Fernando Valley, in the same neighborhood as Xiu Xiu frontperson and lead vocalist Jamie Stewart.
 Seo's parents were immigrants; she recalls both of them working four to six jobs at once.
 Seo has said her parents loved music and literature, but had the "Korean idea" of education and a hard-work ethic.

 Seo and Stewart lived in Durham, North Carolina, while she attended the Duke University School of Law.
 Stewart has said that Xiu Xiu had moved to Durham to support Seo's post-graduate studies.
 Stewart regretted moving to Durham and grew to despise it, as did Seo.
 Stewart has frequently called Seo their "best friend".

 In addition to being a member of Xiu Xiu, Seo was the Deputy for Public Health of the Los Angeles County Office of Cannabis Management.
 She worked under the Mark Ridley-Thomas administration.